 Critical Access Hospital Owned Provider-Based Rural Health Clinic Innovation grants (PBRHC Innovation Grants) allow clinics to create or enhance innovative project work to support sustainable community-derived problem solving and collaboration.
-Goals are to improve service integration or expansion; addresses barriers to care or capacity gaps; improve or expands workforce capability; or expands/ advances the use of electronic and technological health tools and resources. .
-Projects could be entirely new or build upon existing services, but must be innovative and potentially serve as a best practice model to be shared.
+Goals are to improve service integration or expansion; address barriers to care or capacity gaps; improve or expand workforce capability; or expand/advance the use of electronic and technological health tools and resources.
+Projects can be entirely new or build upon existing services, but must be innovative and potentially serve as a best practice model to be shared.

 Morrow County Health District Clinics: Pioneer Memorial Hospital Clinic, Ione Health Clinic and Irrigon Health Clinic.

-Contact Rebecca Dobert | firstname.lastname@example.org | 971-271-0481
+Contact Rondyann Gerst | firstname.lastname@example.org | 503-312-3907